klaricl/58agents-tc-sol-1/README.md

 # Landscape

 ## Tools used

+The following tools were used to manage the application’s code, infrastructure, and deployment pipeline:

-- Github as repository
+- **GitHub**: Used as the primary code repository to manage source code and track changes.
-- Github actions as CI/CD tool
+- **GitHub Actions**: Employed as the CI/CD tool to automate testing, building, and deployment workflows.
-- Minikube to run local single node kubernetes cluster
+- **Minikube**: Set up to run a local, single-node Kubernetes cluster for development and testing.
-- Terraform to deploy the workload to kubernetes
+- **Terraform**: Utilized to define and deploy infrastructure as code, provisioning the workload on Kubernetes.
-- Dockerhub as image registry
+- **Docker Hub**: Used as the container image registry to store and manage Docker images.

 ## Landscape diagram